 Chemicals are also commonly used for controlling sucker growth produced from the roots of tree stumps.
-Glyphosate (Round-up) works well for this and should be applied at the sucker’s base on fresh cuts or cut into the root itself and apply the Round-up.
+Non-selective herbicide works well for this and should be applied at the sucker’s base on fresh cuts, or cut into the root itself and apply the herbicide.
 More than one application is often needed but this will eventually take care of the problem.

 Remove a Tree Stump through Rotting